phenomenalpotato/aws-modernization-with-trendmicro-devsecops/content/20_DevSecOpsLab/_index.md

 And in password, any value

-Notice that instead of returning an error message that this user and password do not exist or some other more conpressive message for the user, it returned a message **"[object Object]"**
+Notice that instead of returning an error message that this user and password do not exist or some other more comprehensive message for the user, it returned a message **"[object Object]"**

 ![SecurityMisconfiguration](/images/jc-securitymisconfiguration2.PNG)

-### 3. Still in the browser, if we are going to investigate how the response to this request arrived for us.
+### 3. Still in the browser, let’s investigate how the application responded to our request.

 - If you are in Chrome, press the key **F12** from your keyboard.